 Eligible applications will be assessed against the following criteria:

-- The organisation has public liability insurance.
+- The organisation is encouraged to have public liability insurance.

 - The project targets low participation groups.

 - The project will increase participation and/or the skill development of the target group, in a sport or recreation.